Goal Misgeneralization in Deep Reinforcement Learning: Experiments

-To test how stable the objective robustness failure is, we train a series of agents on environments which vary in how often the coin is placed randomly.
-We then deploy those agents in the test environment in which coin position is always randomized.
-Results can be seen in Figure~\ref{fig:ablations}, which shows the frequencies of two different outcomes, 1) failure of capability: the agent dies or gets stuck, thus neither getting the coin nor to the end of the level, and 2) failure of objective: the agent misses the coin and navigates to the end of the level.
-As expected, as the diversity of the training environment increases, the proportion of objective robustness failures decreases, as the model learns to pursue the coin instead of to going to the end of the level.
+\paragraph{Training with randomly placed coins.} To test how consistent goal misgeneralization is, we train a series of agents on environments which vary in how often the coin is placed randomly.
+Results can be seen in Figure~\ref{fig:ablations}, which shows the frequencies of two different outcomes: \begin{enumerate} \itemsep{0.1em} \item \textbf{Failure of capability:} the agent dies or gets stuck, thus neither getting the coin nor to the end of the level.
+This is evaluated on the training environments where the coin is typically at the end of the level. \item \textbf{Goal misgeneralization:} the agent misses the coin and navigates to the end of the level.
+This is evaluated on the OOD test environments where coin location is randomized. \end{enumerate} As expected, as the diversity of the training environment increases, the probability of goal misgeneralization decreases, as the model learns to pursue the coin instead of going to the end of the level.
+We also include a baseline which measures the rate at which an invisible ``coin'' would be captured, to determine how often the coin would be captured by an agent that completely ignores it.
+We see that even when the coin is always at the end of the level during training, the rate of goal misgeneralization is lower than this baseline.